A relative innovation in sports nutrition is nutritional supplements during training in intra-workout drinks.

 [2.
 Badmaev, V., Majeed, M., Conte, A. A., Parker, JE.
 2002, Diterpene forskolin (Coleus forskohlii Benth.): a possible new compound for reduction of body weight by increasing lean body mass ]

-extract was first introduced as part of the product AMP, and is a notably powerful stimulant that can increase energy and suppress appetite leading to its widespread introduction of different fat loss products.
+extract was first introduced as part of the product AMP.
+It is a notably powerful stimulant that can increase energy and suppress appetite leading to its widespread introduction of different fat loss products.

 - Stimulates growth hormone release and muscle growth

 - Side effects include - diarrhoea, skin rashes, nervousness, hypertension and sleeplessness

 - Popular in developing countries and widely marketed to the naive, glandular extracts are supposed to confer benefits based on what is ingested.
 So, by consuming bull testicles, the promoters of such products promised increased testosterone and masculinity.
 They are widely accepted in the nutritional community as nothing more than snake oil with no benefits whatsoever.

 - Serves as NSAID alternative, enhances recovery